triton-inference-server/server/docs/protocol/extension_model_repository.md

 #### Examples

-For the following request, Triton will load the model "mymodel" with override model configuration and model file.
+For the following request, Triton will load the model "mymodel" with provided model configuration and model file.

 ```